 President Biden recently asked Congress to give the green light to a temporary suspension of federal gasoline tax in a bid to bring down prices at the gas pump.
 However, there remain concerns that retail gas prices would still stay high despite the tax cut.

+Trading financial products carries a high risk to your capital, especially trading leverage products such as CFDs.
 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-73% of retail investor accounts lose money when trading CFDs with this provider.
+Between 74-89% of retail investor accounts lose money when trading CFDs.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.